 Herman Melville’s best-known book is Moby Dick (1851), but he did write other books.
 One of those other books is the semi-autobiographical Omoo: A Narrative of Adventures in the South Seas (1847).

-The title of the work — Omoo — is borrowed from the dialect of the Marquesas Islands, where, among other uses, the word signifies a rover, or rather, a person wandering from one island to another, like some of the natives, known among their countrymen as “Taboo kannakers.”
+What does “Omoo” mean?
+Melville defines it in the preface, saying it “is borrowed from the dialect of the Marquesas Islands, where, among other uses, the word signifies a rover, or rather, a person wandering from one island to another, like some of the natives, known among their countrymen as “Taboo kannakers.””

 Believe it or not, I’ve found a handful of people with the given name Omoo.
 All were born post-1847.
 (I’ve also found some boats and one horse with the name.)